isomerpages/nlb-biblioasia/_holding-area/Cold War Rivalries: Fuel Propaganda Battle in Singapore in the 1940s and 1950s.md

 [^7]: “Director of Malayan Security Service to the Colonial Secretary, Singapore”; “Russian Films Popular,” *Straits Times*, 12 November 1947, 3.
 (From NewspaperSG); “Soviet Film Propaganda,” *Malayan Security Service Political Intelligence Journal* no. 19 (15 November 1947): 1, in the National Archives (United Kingdom), *Singapore: Soviet Activities in South East Asia, Including Films.
 Secret – Migrated Archives*.
 (From National Archives of Singapore, accession no. FCO 141/14370)

-[^8]: Greg Barnhisel, “Cold Warriors of the Book: American Book Programs in the 1950s.”
-Book History 13 (2010): 192.
-(From JSTOR via NLB’s eResources website); “Police Seize Red Press,” Straits Budget, 25 June 1958, 11.
+[^8]: Greg Barnhisel, “Cold Warriors of the Book: American Book Programs in the 1950s.” *Book History* 13 (2010): 192.
+(From JSTOR via NLB’s eResources website); “Police Seize Red Press,” *Straits Budget*, 25 June 1958, 11.
 (From NewspaperSG)

 [^9]: “‘Come Back To Moscow’ Plea to S’pore White Russians,” Singapore Standard, 8 August 1956, 2.
 (From NewspaperSG)